mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 * `Control_L + Up` to `Control_L + Home`

 And it works!
-Don't forget to go into "Gnome Settings", "Keyboard", "Keyboard Shortcuts", "Navigation" and modify "Switch Applications" to "Ctrl+Tab" and "Switch windows of an app" to "Ctrl+`".
+Don't forget to go into "Gnome Settings", "Keyboard", "Keyboard Shortcuts", "Navigation" and modify "Switch Applications" to `Ctrl+Tab` and "Switch windows of an app" to `Ctrl+backtick`.
 Now the cursor movement mapping is identical to Apple.

+To fix IDEA Navigate/Back: in MacOS, go to Keyboard Modifier Keys and make sure Caps Lock is set to `⌥Option`.

-EDIT: doesn't work 100%: press `↓` two times, then `⌘↓` - the current line gets selected instead!
+EDIT: there are strange artifacts and this solution doesn't work 100%: press `↓` two times, then `⌘↓` - the current line gets selected instead!
+You need to press `⌘↓` multiple times for it to take effect.
 TODO observe.